NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

-When users perform upgrade their OpenStack system to new release, normally they are required to update configuration files for adapting changes from old release to new releases.
-Basically, at that time they must read release notes or change logs for doing this.
+When users perform upgrade their OpenStack system to new release, normally they are required to update configuration files for adapting changes from old release to new release.
+Basically, at that time they must read release notes or change logs or even track source code changes for doing this.
 But unfortunately, there could be some misunderstanding, lack of information in release notes that cause users confuse.
 There should be some helper in oslo.config for automatically adopt new changes and help users manage their configuration files easily.

 Scenario:
 =========